leetcode-python-java/leetcode-python-java/en/1-1000/20-valid-parentheses.md

 # 20. Valid Parentheses - Best Practices of LeetCode Solutions
 LeetCode link: [20.
 Valid Parentheses](https://leetcode.com/problems/valid-parentheses), difficulty: **Easy**

-## Description of "20.
+## LeetCode description of "20.
 Valid Parentheses"
 Given a string `s` containing just the characters `(`, `)`, `{`, `}`, `[` and `]`, determine if the input string is valid.

 An input string is valid if: